 The MV Dolphin Queen is a great option for budget liveaboard diving in the Similan Islands and operates 3/5 night trips to the Similans, Koh Bon and Richelieu Rock.
 It is an ideal choice for those with limited time or those on a backpacker budget.

 Guests relax in the open air lounge on the upper deck and can enjoy the entertainment system including a TV, DVD and CD player.
 Meals are served here in buffet style and feature a blend of tasty Western cuisine as well as an array of local Thai dishes.
-There is an unlimited supply of tea, coffee, soft drinks and fruit, ensuring you never go hungry between dives.
+There is an unlimited supply of tea, coffee, soft drinks and fruit, ensuring you never go hungry between dives on the Dolphin Queen.
 You can also take it easy on the sun deck, either soaking up the rays, lazing in the shade, or enjoying a Thai massage.
 Sun deck chairs and hammocks are available for your pleasure.

-The Dolphin Queen is one of the very few low priced Similan and Burma liveaboards to offer enriched air nitrox diving to suitably qualified guests.
+The Dolphin Queen is one of the very few low priced Similan liveaboards to offer enriched air nitrox diving to suitably qualified guests.
 There are 2 fresh water showers on the dive deck so you can rinse the salt water off straight after dives, either here or in 1 of the 3 bathrooms.
-If money or time are tight and you want to have a few days at the best dive destinations that Thailand and Myanmar has to offer, then the Dolphin Queen could be the boat for you.
+If money or time are tight and you want to have a few days at the best liveaboard dive destinations that Thailand has to offer, then the Dolphin Queen could be the boat for you.

 There are 3 Standard quad bunk bed cabins and 2 Double bed cabins and 1 twin bunk bed cabin on the liveaboard's main deck.
 The are also 2 Deluxe double bed cabins on the upper deck.